Hildebrand Law, P.C. mobile logo

 Waiver of Objection to the Validity of Marriage

-The Court of Appeals found that Michael waived any objection he had to the validity of the marriage.
-When he filed for dissolution, he stated that he and Michelle had been married since 1987.
+The Court of Appeals found that Husband waived any objection he had to the validity of the marriage.
+When he filed for dissolution, he stated that he and Wife had been married since 1987.
 He never raised a question of the validity of the marriage at the settlement conference.
 He only raised it after the court awarded Michelle spousal support.
 Given this, he waived any claim that the marriage was voidable.

 Request to Annul Has no Merit

-The Court of Appeals also found that independent of this waiver, Michael’s request to annul has no merit.
+The Court of Appeals also found that independent of this waiver, Husband’s request to annul has no merit.
 Arizona recognizes marriages that take place in other states.
 A marriage that is valid in the state where it took place, is usually valid in Arizona.
 The only exception is when the marriage is void in Arizona.

 In Arizona, a minor doesn’t have the legal right to enter into a contract.
 The minor can, therefore, void any contract he enters into, including a marriage.
 These are termed voidable marriages.
 However, a minor can also ratify an underage marriage.
 All he has to do is to stay in the marriage after he is 18 years old.
-Here, Michael stayed in the marriage for 7 years after he turned 18.
+Here, Husband stayed in the marriage for 7 years after he turned 18.
 By doing this, he ratified the marriage.

 Spousal Support Appropriate